 Integrated Primary Care:

-The Integrated Primary Care rotation offers a variety of training opportunities.
-Interns have the option to participate in both urban and rural primary care clinics.
-They are welcome to tailor their rotation experience to include an preferred combination of the following settings: CAMC Department of Family Medicine (urban), Clendenin Health Center (rural) and Sissonville Health Center (rural).
-The rural primary care track of this rotation is an extremely valuable opportunity to address the needs of a population of patients who have been characteristically underserved.
+The clinical options of this rotation provide valuable opportunities to address the needs of a population of patients who have been characteristically underserved.
 Such patients often have difficulty accessing mental health facilities for care and are more likely to find comfort in behavioral health interventions offered in an integrated primary care setting.
-Interns are expected to precept during Family Medicine resident clinic hours and during the clinic day at rural health centers.
+Interns are expected to precept during Family Medicine resident clinic hours and during the clinic day at CCHS.
 Precepting affords the intern a unique opportunity to collaborate in patient care and to teach medical professionals what they know about human behavior.
-While precepting, interns will also learn more about the referral process for patients with behavioral health problems and will provide a valuable resource for patients at the Family Medicine and health centers.
+While precepting, interns will also learn more about the referral process for patients with behavioral health issues and will provide a valuable resource for patients at the Family Medicine and CCHS health centers.

 Research: